Televisão de Cabo Verde: TNCV

-On June 1, 1990 (June 23, according to some sources), the name TNCV (Televisão Nacional CaboVerdiana) marked a new era in Capeverdean television and no longer became experimental, it consolidated the idea of a national television that reflects culture and the making by its people.
+On 1 June 1990 (June 23, according to some sources), the name TNCV (Televisão Nacional CaboVerdiana) marked a new era in Capeverdean television and no longer became experimental, it consolidated the idea of a national television that reflects culture and the making by its people.
 A second studio started construction and added several operators and capacitors began.

 RTC and TCV

 In March 1997, the former radio and television corporations were merged under the current Rádio Televisão de Cabo Verde e Empresas Públicas (RTC-EP).
 The network was founded in May 1997 by the Minister of Social Communications José António dos Reis.
 It merged with Radio Nacional de Cabo Verde (RNCV) and Televisião Nacional CaboVerdiana (TNCV).
 The radio station was named RTC FM and the television channel, RTC.
 The current name for the channel was adopted in 1999.

 The network was the first to broadcast elections, the 2001 federal elections, parliamentary and the presidential.

 It had broadcast the World Cup games in which is one of the few international games seen, there were no international coverages except for the African sporting events until the 2000s.
 The network also broadcasts the FIBA World Championship games.

 Excluding RTP África, it was the only local television channel in Cape Verde until the launch of TIVER and Record Cabo Verde in 2007.

+On 13 May 2009, marking its 25th anniversary, TCV doubled its daily airtime from six hours to twelve.
+The goal was largely to increase local productions and reduce the dependence on Brazilian telenovelas and Portuguese football matches.
+A news bulletin at 1pm was added, joining the existing 8pm and 11pm bulletins.

+Work was underway in July 2010 on a €1 million project to digitize TCV's equipment to improve its productions, the quality of its signal and expand from a twelve-hour schedule to 24 hours.
+The plan oversaw the creation of a new studio using improved technologies.

+On 20 October 2022, RTC announced a nearly €1 million project to convert the channel to high definition, to be installed by Portuguese company Pantalha and due for the first quarter of 2023.